Analysis | How many Americans will die of covid-19 before the vaccine reaches scale?

 But it probably will over the short term, based on the aforementioned ratio.
 If it holds over the next 26 days, the country would see more than 3,500 deaths per day by Jan.
 1, 2021.

-An estimate from the University of Washington’s Institute for Health Metrics and Evaluation has a less-bleak projection, figuring that the average number of deaths each day will probably remain under 3,200 even in a worse-case scenario.
+An estimate from the University of Washington’s Institute for Health Metrics and Evaluation has a less bleak projection, figuring that the average number of deaths each day will probably remain under 3,200 even in a worse-case scenario.
 That projection, though, is already tracking well behind what the country is seeing.

 Even if the rate of new infections begins slowing immediately, the existing ratio of new cases to new deaths means that some 360,000 Americans will have lost their lives by the new year.
 The IHME projection puts the total number of new deaths by the end of January at about 400,000, give or take about 30,000.